Brookeruu/find-a-doc/README.md

-## Find-A-Doc
+## Find A Doc, PDX

 ##### By Brooke Perry

-#### This app allows a user to find a nearby doctor by entering the location and symptoms.
+#### This app allows a user to find a nearby doctor by entering their symptoms or searching by name.

 #### Setup/Installation Requirements

+* You will need your own api key: visit the BetterDoctor API site (https://developer.betterdoctor.com) and click “Get a free API key”.

 * In the command line, clone this repository with
 ```